3-Day New Orleans Road Trip Itinerary

 10:00 AM – Lousiana State Capitol

 The Louisiana State Capitol in Baton Rouge was closed on the day we went so we just walked around the grounds.
 The garden was pretty, green, and lush.
-We spent about 15 minutes there to stretch our legs and take some pictures after 1.5 hours of driving.
+We spent about 15 minutes there stretching our legs and taking some pictures after 1.5 hours of driving.

 10:30 AM – LSU Mike the Tiger Habitat